leoshimo/vrs/docs/ai.md

     (notify "Timer finished" "Five minutes are up"))))
 ```

-The [vrsjmp demo](../scripts/vrsjmp_interfacegen_demo.ll) displays these rows and
+The generated hypermedia pairs labels with executable actions.
+The
-runs each button's code in a background process.
+[timer demo](../scripts/vrsjmp_interfacegen_demo.ll) runs each button's code in
+a background process.
 The menu is data you can edit.

 ## Scheduling